vinarmani/truf-node/TERMINOLOGY.md

 - TRUFLATION DATABASE TABLE: We should NOT use _TABLE_ to refer it without correctly specifying; Otherwise, it creates confusion with kuneiform tables.
 - WHITELIST: A list of wallets that defines permission to perform a certain action.
 It may be "write" or "read" specific.
 - PRIVATE KEY: A secret key that refers to a wallet.
 It may own contracts, or refer to an entity/user that needs to interact with the TSN-DB.
+- SYSTEM CONTRACT: The unique contract within TSN that manages official streams and serves as the primary access point for stream queries.
+- OFFICIAL STREAM: A stream that has been approved by TSN governance and registered in the System Contract.
+- UNOFFICIAL STREAM: A stream that exists within TSN but has not been approved by governance or registered in the System Contract.
+- TSN GOVERNANCE: The entity or group responsible for approving streams and managing the System Contract.
+- SAFE READ: A query made through the System Contract that only returns data from official streams.
+- UNSAFE READ: A query made through the System Contract that can return data from any stream, official or unofficial.

 ## Avoid